saltydk/docusaurus/saltbox/docs/sandbox/apps/navidrome.md

 ### 3. Setup

 - After installing Navidrome in your platform, you need to create your first user.
 This will be your admin user, a super user that can manage all aspects of Navidrome, including the ability to manage other users.
-Just browse to Navidrome’s homepage at`https://navidrome._yourdomain.com_` and you will be greeted with a screen like this: <br />
+Just browse to Navidrome’s homepage at`https://navidrome._yourdomain.com_` and you will be greeted with a screen like this:

      ![](/images/community/navidrome_first_user.png)